Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies

 In this section, we explore the results of our Ly$\alpha$ radiative transfer simulations with \textsc{RASCAS}.
 We first focus on the simulation run with the most complete set of physics, RTCRiMHD.
 In \autoref{ssec:gas_dist} we investigate the general properties of ISM and CGM that act as a scattering medium for Ly$\alpha$ photons.
 We then explore the Ly$\alpha$ emission arising in \autoref{ssec:lya_emi} and the variations due to different LOSs in \autoref{ssec:ori_effect}.

-As discussed in \citet{Martin-Alvarez22}, the dwarf galaxy in the RTCRiMHD simulation features the strongest starburst events among the entire suite of \textit{PANDORA} simulations.
-The dwarf galaxy undergoes three main star formation episodes triggered either by a galaxy merger or gas inflows at $z = 9.5$, 5 and 3.5.
-The galaxy builds up its mass quiescently the rest of the time.
+As discussed in \citet{Martin-Alvarez23}, the dwarf galaxy in the RTCRiMHD simulation features the strongest starburst events among the entire suite of \textit{PANDORA} simulations.
+The dwarf galaxy builds up its stellar mass through the star formation of all its progenitors and the mergers of these progenitors.
+The main progenitor of the dwarf galaxy undergoes three main star formation episodes triggered by a galaxy merger and gas inflows at $z = 9.5$, 5 and 3.5.
+The rest of the main progenitor stellar mass build-up is largely gradual.
 In the analysis below, we focus on the starburst episodes at $z = 9.5$ and $z = 3.5$ which we will denote as `high' and `low' redshift, respectively.